BentoBoxWorld/BentoBox/README.md

 Development Builds
 ==================
 **These development builds are not eligible to any kind of support.
-Use them at your own discretion or only under our approval.**
+Use them at your own discretion or only under our approval.** *Most of them are __untested__.
+In the worst cases, they can even __corrupt your worlds and/or your databases__.*

 Jenkins: https://ci.codemc.org/job/BentoBoxWorld/job/bentobox/